jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/stack/aws/batch.md

 1. `m . /common/compute/schedule/test` Grants that
    - all schedules comply with a given schema;
-   - all schedules have at least one active maintainer;
+   - all schedules have at least one maintainer with access to the universe repository;
    - every schedule is reviewed by a maintainer on a monthly basis.
 1. `m . /deployTerraform/commonCompute`
    Tests infrastructure